francescovisconti/francescovisconti.github.io/_posts/2026-09-22-emigration-electoral-issue.md

 But emigration concern also helps SYRIZA in Greece, Lewica in Poland, the Five Star Movement in Italy, and a socialist-led alliance in Hungary.
-And in Hungary it significantly *hurts* Fidesz — a radical-right party that has governed since 2010 and presided over a great deal of emigration.
+And in Hungary it significantly *hurts* Fidesz — a radical-right party that has governed from 2010 to 2026 and presided over a great deal of emigration.

 The pattern underneath the noise is not ideological.
 It is positional.
 Emigration